Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Conclusion

 \section{Conclusion}

-The highly versatile nature of charged polymers or polyelectrolytes (PEs) provides enormous opportunities for controlled manipulation of nanoparticle's (NP) physicochemical properties.
-The adsorption of PE on the surfaces of NPs plays a critical role in modulating their stability and aggregation behavior in solution.
+The highly versatile nature of charged polymers or polyelectrolytes (PEs) provides enormous opportunities for controlled manipulation of nanoparticles (NPs) physicochemical properties.
+The adsorption of PE on the surfaces of NPs plays a critical role in modulating their stability and aggregation behavior in electrolyte solution.
 This is crucial for various applications.
-In this study, we have systematically explored the influence of charge regulation (CR) on the interactions between two NPs coated with base groups in the presence of an oppositely charged single weak polyanion in a monovalent solution.
-By implementing a hybrid CR Monte Carlo/molecular dynamics (CR-MC/MD) simulation framework, we provide a mechanistic understanding of how dynamically regulated surface charges, in contrast to static constant charge (CC) approximations, impact PE adsorption behavior and modulate interparticle forces.
+In this study, we have systematically explored the influence of charge regulation (CR) on the interactions between two NPs coated with base groups in the presence of an oppositely charged single weak PE in a monovalent solution.
+We employed a hybrid charge-regulation Monte Carlo/molecular dynamics (CR-MC/MD) framework to investigate PE adsorption and its impact on interparticle forces.
+In addition, constant-charge (CC) molecular dynamics simulations were carried out to assess the impact of charge regulation.

-At low salt concentrations ($pIp = pIm = 7$), our results show that CR significantly enhances PE adsorption on NP surfaces.
-This is also confirmed by the $Rg$ behavior.
-Importantly, the time evolution of the adsorbed monomer fraction is much faster and higher(2-fold) than that observed for CC.
+We find that at low salt concentrations ($pIp = pIm = 7$), CR significantly enhances PE adsorption onto NP surfaces, leading to the collapse of the PE chain on one of the NPs.
 This adsorption strongly suppresses electrostatic repulsion by effectively neutralizing the NP surface charges, resulting in weak net interparticle interactions across a wide range of NPs separations.
-In the addition of salt, long-range, however weak, attractive interactions between like-charged NPs are obtained.
-The CC simulations demonstrate clear long-range attractions driven by polymer bridging, with the PE chains adopting extended conformations connecting both NPs.
-However, the CR scenario promotes localized adsorption, where the PE preferentially collapses onto a single NP, thereby eliminating the entropic and elastic contribution associated with bridging and reducing the net attractive interaction.
+In contrast, the CC simulation shows long-range attractions driven by polymer bridging, with the PE chains adopting extended conformations connecting both NPs.

+Additionally, the dependence of intermolecular forces on PE chain length was found to be markedly different between these two models.
+In CC simulations, longer PE chains enhance bridging and hence attractive interactions.
+In CR simulations, the behavior is largely chain-length independent due to saturation of adsorption sites.

+We further investigated the role of acid-base dissociation constants by tuning the net ionization parameter, $\Delta pK = pK_a + pK_b - 2pH$.
+This parameter captures the joint contribution of the dissociable groups on both the PE and the NP surfaces.
+The results demonstrate that the difference between CR and CC is most significant at intermediate $\Delta pK$ values, where partial ionization allows CR to dynamically respond to local electrostatic environments, leading to stronger adsorption and reduced interparticle forces.
+Notably, CR consistently exhibits faster and more complete adsorption dynamics, emphasizing its responsiveness and kinetic favorability over the CC approximation.